 On April 26, Grant began to move his men over the river and landed them at Bruinsburg.
 “When this was effected,” he wrote, “I felt a degree of relief scarcely ever equaled since.
 Vicksburg was not yet taken, it is true, nor were its defenders demoralized by any of our previous movements.
 I was now in the enemy’s country, with a vast river and the stronghold of Vicksburg between me and my base of supplies, but I was on dry ground, on the same side of the river with the enemy.”

 The situation was this: The enemy had about 60,000 men at Vicksburg, Haines’ Bluff, and at Jackson, Mississippi, about 50 miles east of Vicksburg.
 Grant, when he started, had about 33,000 men.
-It was absolutely necessary for success that Grant, with inferior numbers, should succeed in destroying the smaller forces to the eastward, and thus prevent their union with Pemberton and the main army at Vicksburg.
+It was absolutely necessary for success that Grant, with inferior numbers, should destroy the smaller forces to the eastward and prevent their union with Pemberton and the main army at Vicksburg.
 His plan, in brief; was to fight and defeat a superior enemy separately and in detail.
 He lost no time in putting his plan into action, and pressing forward quickly, met a detachment of the enemy at Port Gibson and defeated them.
 Thence he marched to Grand Gulf on the Mississippi River, which he took, and which he had planned to make a base of supply.
-When he reached Grand Gulf, however, he found that he would be obliged to wait a month, in order to obtain the reinforcements which he expected from General Nathaniel P. Banks at Port Hudson.
+When he reached Grand Gulf, however, he found that he would be obliged to wait a month to obtain the reinforcements he expected from General Nathaniel P. Banks at Port Hudson.

-He, therefore, gave up the idea of making Grand Gulf a base, and Sherman, having now joined him with his corps, Grant struck at once into the interior.
+Therefore, he gave up the idea of making Grand Gulf a base, and Sherman, having now joined him with his corps, Grant struck at once into the interior.
 He took nothing with him except ammunition, and his army was in the lightest marching order.
-This enabled him to move with great rapidity but deprived him of his wagon trains, and of all munitions of war except cartridges.
-Everything, however, in this campaign, depended on quickness, and Grant’s decision, as well as all his movements, marked the genius of the great soldier, which consists very largely in knowing just when to abandon the accepted military axioms.
+This enabled him to move with great rapidity but deprived him of his wagon trains and all munitions of war except cartridges.
+However, everything in this campaign, depended on quickness, and Grant’s decision, as well as all his movements, marked the genius of the great soldier, which consists very largely in knowing just when to abandon the accepted military axioms.

 Pressing forward, Grant met the enemy, numbering between seven and eight thousand, at Raymond, and readily defeated them.
 He then marched on toward Jackson, fighting another action at Clinton, and at Jackson, he struck General Joseph Johnston, who had arrived at that point to take command of all the rebel forces.
 Johnston had with him, at the moment, about 11,000 men, and stood his ground.
 There was a sharp fight, but Grant easily defeated the enemy and took possession of the town.
-This was an important point, for Jackson was the capitol of the State of Mississippi, and was a base of military supplies.
-Grant destroyed the factories and the munitions of war which were gathered there, and also came into possession of the line of railroad which ran from Jackson to Vicksburg.
+This was an important point, for Jackson was the State of Mississippi’s capital and was a base of military supplies.
+Grant destroyed the factories and the munitions of war gathered there and came into possession of the line of railroad that ran from Jackson to Vicksburg.